 Lancashire Constabulary had allowed PC Ali to manipulate and pursue a sexual relationship with Laura for the benefit of proving his misconduct rather than seeking to protect Laura from this harm.
 They were aware of the danger that PC Ali posed, yet continued to allow him the opportunity to continue with that behaviour and/or decided that it was better to allow him to prey on yet another vulnerable woman in order to catch him ‘red handed’ rather than seeking to protect Laura by warning her or preventing PC Ali from following through on his nefarious arrangements.

 On Laura’s behalf, I was obliged to issue court proceedings.
 Lancashire Constabulary initially maintained their denial and the case was soon listed for trial in the High Court.
 However, I’m pleased to report that on review, Lancashire Constabulary have backed down and agreed to pay my client substantial damages and issue an apology.
+The case has recently been highlighted in a BBC news report, and Laura welcomes the spotlight which has thereby been shone on this important issue.

 I accept that Police Forces across England and Wales are now prioritising allegations of sexual misconduct by police officers and doing much more than ever before to root out such corrupt officers.
 In doing so however they must not lose sight of the victim, and in particular they must not, as they did in Laura’s case, risk making her additionally a victim of their own misconduct and breach of trust by disregarding her safety and welfare, in their pursuit of the abuser.